Vz0n/NekoFetcher/README.md

 ## Compatibility and support

-This plugin has only been tested and guaranteed to work on the Paper server software (latest Minecraft version, at this date is 1.21.4), there's no guarantee or security that it will work on older Minecraft versions or different software.
+This plugin will be updated to work only on the latest Paper server software, there's no guarantee that it will work on older Minecraft versions or different software.

 ## Compiling and installing